 Dr. Reginald White Rutherford received his early schooling in Chatham.
 He attended Chatham Collegiate Institute before attending The University of Toronto Faculty of Medicine.
 He graduated M.B. from the Faculty of Medicine in 1902.
 He was a member of the Nu Sigma Nu Medical Fraternity.
 According to the 1928 Ontario Medical Register, Dr. Rutherford joined the College of Physicians and Surgeons on the 2nd of July, 1903.
 After completing medical school, Dr. Rutherford received specialized training in Eye, Ear, Nose and Throat and started a practice in Chatham.
 An article appeared in the May 5th, 1904 edition of the Chatham Daily Planet announcing that Dr. Rutherford had joined his father and his brother in their medical practice.

-Dr. Rutherford died on January 14th, 1925 at the age of 44 years.
-He was chatting with the owner of the Tecumseh Oil and Gasoline Station at the corner of Wellington and Centre Street in Chatham, when he had a heart attack.
-He was buried in the Mausoleum at Maple Leaf Cemetery in Chatham.
-His son Reginald White Rutherford Jr. was born after his death on the 17th of June, 1925.
-Mrs. Rutherford married Warren Rockwell after the death of Dr. Rutherford.
+Dr. Rutherford died in Chatham on the 14th of January, 1925 at the age of 44 years.
+He was chatting with the owner of the Tecumseh Oil and Gasoline Station at the corner of Wellington and Centre Street in Chatham, when he had a heart attack and collapsed.
+He was buried in the Mausoleum at Maple Leaf Cemetery.

 Note: Reginald White Rutherford Jr. also became a physician, specializing in cardiology.
 He practiced medicine in Toronto.
 He married Eleanor Hanna Dickson of Toronto and they had 5 children….the eldest one was named Reginald.